saracalhas/MRes_dissertation_qmul/README.md

       - MCAR/MAR assumptions test
       - Summary statistics (section 5.4 of dissertation)
       - Imputation of missing data with KNN
-      * GFAP_NEFL_normalised: Script for the two linear regressions done to account for the effect of age in GFAP and NEFL is included in the machine learning as classification folder

 - **Descriptive statistics**
     - Script for summary and descriptive statistics done (section 5.4).
 This is included in notebook: Data_pre_process_and_statsanalysis.ipynb (in **Data_pre_process_and_descriptive_stats folder**)